Llanbadarn y Garreg

 Llanbadarn-y-Garreg is a village in the community of Aberedw, Powys, Wales.
 It is 45.1 miles (72.6 km) from Cardiff and 141.9 miles (228.4 km) from London.
 Until 1983 it was a community.

-Llanbadarn-y-Garreg is represented in the Senedd by Kirsty Williams (Liberal Democrats) and in the UK parliament by Christopher Davies, (Conservative Party) MP for Brecon and Radnorshire.
+Llanbadarn-y-Garreg is represented in the Senedd by Kirsty Williams and in the UK parliament by David Chadwick, MP for Brecon, Radnor and Cwm Tawe.
+They are both Liberal Democrats.